buda-base/drs-deposit/docs/operation.rst

    drwxrwxrwx    - 50000 root 29 Jul 18:37  utils

 So, the next thing to do is to write a deploy script, like for the ``ao-workflows`` repo, that will chown the dags, logs, and plugins to 50000:0

 Deploy Sync Helper
 ------------------

+**Name**
-Use the project deploy helper to copy only the runtime deploy set needed to run docker compose from the target directory:
+   ``deploy_project.sh`` - A project deployment script to copy only the runtime deploy set needed to run docker compose from the target directory:

 - ``.env``
 - ``Dockerfile``